-Get ready for a Pirate Adventure at ISR!
+Get ready for a Cosmic Camp adventure at ISR!
 This 4 day, 3 night camp is the perfect opportunity for Cub Scouts to work on their next rank's adventure loops, explore the outdoors, and experience all that ISR has to offer!

 All current Cub Scouts may attend Cub Scout Resident Camp.
-Cub Scouts will be able to work on adventure loops for their next rank.
-Scouts entering 1st grade in the fall of 2023 will be Tigers at camp, scouts entering 2nd grade in the fall will be Wolves, scouts entering 3rd grade will be Bears, scouts entering 4th and 5th grade will be Webelos and AOLs, respectfully.
-Per BSA policy, Tiger Scouts require a parent partner to attend camp with them.
-All other Cub Scouts may attend camp under the leadership of the pack.
+Cub Scouts will work on adventure loops for their next rank.
+Scouts entering 1st grade in the fall of 2024 will be Tigers at camp, scouts entering 2nd grade in the fall will be Wolves, scouts entering 3rd grade will be Bears, scouts entering 4th and 5th grade will be Webelos and AOLs.
+Per BSA policy, Tiger Scouts require a parent partner to attend camp with them, all other Cub Scouts may attend camp under the leadership of the pack.
 Two registered adult leaders are required for each pack, with a minimum ratio of 1 adult to every 4 scouts.
 More information on this is on page 5.

-Activities will include archery, bb guns, ecology and conservation, scoutcraft, fishing, boating on Lake Roberts, pool time, rock climbing, a movie night, campfires, and pirate themed camp activities!
+Activities include archery, bb guns, ecology and conservation, scoutcraft, fishing, boating on Lake Roberts, pool time, climbing, den level time, campfires, and outer space themed camp activities!

-This guide has been compiled to answer your questions and prepare you for your stay at Ingersoll Scout Reservation.
+Use this guide to prepare for your stay at Ingersoll Scout Reservation.
 Please review it thoroughly.

-We are excited to see you out at Ingersoll this summer at Cub Scout Resident Camp.
-If there is anything that we can do to help make your experience better please reach out and let us know.
+We are excited to see you at ISR's Cub Scout Resident Camp.
+If there is anything that we can do to improve your experience, please let us know.

-Mike Gray ISR Camp Director mike@ingersollbsa.org
+Mike Gray Erin Smith Collin Martis ISR Camp Director Cub Scout Camping Exec.
+Scouts BSA Camping Exec. mike@ingersollbsa.org erin.smith@scouting.org collin.martis@scouting.org

-ISR Program Director jamie@ingersollbsa.org

-Jamie Lang

-Collin Martis Camping Executive

-collin.martis@scouting.org